guereslib/Reproducible-Research-Things/Step9Identifiers.md

-# Digital Object Identifier (DOI) and Persisent indentifier (PiD)
+# Digital Object Identifier (DOI) and Persistent identifier (PiD)

-## Once you've completed your project, help make your research data discoverable, accessible and possibly reuseable using a DOI!
+## Once you've completed your project, help make your research data discoverable, accessible and possibly re-useable using a DOI!

-A Digital Object Identifier (DOI) is an unique alphanumeric string assigned by either a pubisher, organisation or agency that identifies content and provides a persistent link to its location on the internet, whether the object is digital or physical.
-This is why DOIs are considered a type of persistent identifers (PiDs).
+A Digital Object Identifier (DOI) is a unique alphanumeric string assigned by either a publisher, organisation or agency that identifies content and provides a PERSISTENT link to its location on the internet, whether the object is digital or physical.
+This is why DOIs are considered a type of persistent identifiers (PiDs).
 Journal publishers assign DOIs to electronic copies of individual articles.
-DOIs can also be assigned by an orangisation, research institutes or agencies and are generally managed by the relevant organisation and relevant  policies
+DOIs can also be assigned by an organisation, research institutes or agencies and are generally managed by the relevant organisation and relevant policies
 ### Key messages:
 * DOIs can be created for DATA SETS and associated outputs (eg grey literature, workflows, algorithms, software etc) - DOIs for data are equivalent with DOIs for other scholarly publications
 * DOIs enable accurate data citation and bibliometrics (both metrics and altmetrics)